Programme for International Student Assessment: Framework

 PISA stands in a tradition of international school studies, undertaken since the late 1950s by the International Association for the Evaluation of Educational Achievement (IEA).
 Much of PISA's methodology follows the example of the Trends in International Mathematics and Science Study (TIMSS, started in 1995), which in turn was much influenced by the U.S. National Assessment of Educational Progress (NAEP).
 The reading component of PISA is inspired by the IEA's Progress in International Reading Literacy Study (PIRLS).

-PISA aims to test literacy the competence of students in three fields: reading, mathematics, science on an indefinite scale.
+PISA aims to test literacy of students in three competence fields: reading, mathematics, science on an indefinite scale.

 The PISA mathematics literacy test asks students to apply their mathematical knowledge to solve problems set in real-world contexts.
 To solve the problems students must activate a number of mathematical competencies as well as a broad range of mathematical content knowledge.
 TIMSS, on the other hand, measures more traditional classroom content such as an understanding of fractions and decimals and the relationship between them (curriculum attainment).
 PISA claims to measure education's application to real-life problems and lifelong learning (workforce knowledge).

 In the reading test, "OECD/PISA does not measure the extent to which 15-year-old students are fluent readers or how competent they are at word recognition tasks or spelling."
 Instead, they should be able to "construct, extend and reflect on the meaning of what they have read across a wide range of continuous and non-continuous texts."

 PISA also assesses students in innovative domains.
 In 2012 and 2015 in addition to reading, mathematics and science, they were tested in collaborative problem solving.
 In 2018 the additional innovative domain was global competence.